What couplr Does

 #> 9 3 3 3 2 4 7See Also

-?match_couples- Optimal matching function reference?greedy_couples- Fast approximate matching?balance_diagnostics- Formal balance assessment?lap_solve- Direct assignment problem solving
+?match_couples- Optimal one-to-one matching?full_match- Full matching (variable-ratio groups)?greedy_couples- Fast approximate matching?balance_diagnostics- Formal balance assessment?lap_solve- Direct assignment problem solving